NelsonLee2000/HealthBook/README.md

 # HealthBook

-HealthBook is a web application that allows users to organize and manage their healthcare data: medical providers, medicine prescriptions, and appointments.
+HealthBook is a web application that allows users to easily organize and manage their healthcare data.
+From medical provider information to appointment details, Healthbook allows patients to store important personal health data in one secure place.

 ## Why?